-Used Terms Type of Module Module Type Description Core modules These are modules which must be completed to meet the requirements of your course.
-Option modules Option modules are a variety of course related modules which you can choose based on your owninterests.
-You are also able to select an option module from the Extension of Knowledge pool which you can view on MOC or an Open Languagemodule (if appropriate).
-Prerequisite These are modules which normally must be passed/completed before you may proceed tostudy a subsequent module(s).
-Open Language Modules Some undergraduate courses allow you to choose a language module as an option.
-You will need to attend a language evaluation session to be assessed before you can register.
-Extension of Knowledge module Extension of Knowledge modules are undergraduate options from subject areas outsideyour main subject(s).
-You can choose from an approved list of modules offered within and acrossSchools.
-Work based learning (WBL) The university is committed to giving students the chance to undertake work experience whilst studying which will count towards your academic qualification.
-All undergraduate students will have the opportunity to take a Work Based Learning/Placement module at either level 5 or level 6.
-WBL modules are normally integrated into the course diet.
+Used Terms Type of Module Module Type Description Core modules These are modules which must be completed in order to meet the requirements of your course.
+Option modules Option modules are a variety of course related modules which you can choose based on your own interests.
+Prerequisite These are modules which normally must be passed/completed before you may proceed to study. a subsequent module(s).
+Work based learning (WBL) The university is committed to giving students the chance to undertake work experience whilst studyingwhich will count towards your academic qualification.
 Please email WBL@londonmet.ac.uk with any questions about these modules.